yichenroy/com-liferay-poshi-runner/pql.markdown

 PQL (Poshi Query Language) is a simple query language that will be used to select tests to run for a particular batch.
 This language was modeled off of JQL (JIRA Query Language).

-In order to leverage PQL to create a subset of tests you will need to set a ‘test.batch.property.query[XXX]’ within ‘test.properties’.
+In order to leverage PQL to create a subset of tests you will need to set a 'test.batch.property.query[XXX]' within 'test.properties'.

 See the below example: